+Located just west of Petaluma in northern California, the Marin French Cheese Company was founded in 1865 by Jefferson A. Thompson, largely as a response to the burgeoning demand for cheese arising from returning Gold Rush miners.
+Today it’s the oldest continuously operating creamery in the United States.
 Milk for cheese production originally came from the company's own herds of cattle that grazed the 700 acres of land surrounding the creamery.
 However, during the Depression of the 1930's, Marin French decided to focus its efforts entirely on production and try to support its neighbors by buying in milk from local farms.
 This arrangement continues today.

 With the addition of the rennet, the milk coagulates.
 It is then cut into cubes using a long bladed knife and gently stirred at regular intervals.
 As the acidity level rises, the curds become firmer until they reach a point where they are ready to be poured into the molds and allowed to drain naturally.
-By the time the curd from each bucket has been put into the molds, the first cheeses are ready to be flipped for the first time.
-This manoever allows for the even distribution of moisture and drainage.
-The cheeses are turned again 2 hours later and then left to drain overnight.
+The cheeses are unmolded and brined, then placed on racks to dry before they’re transferred to the aging rooms where they will spend 10-14 days before release.
+The cheeses are turned once during this time to promote mold growth.

 The interior texture of Mélange is smooth, velvety and yielding with a bone white-colored paste.
 Scent is sweet and mild, and flavor is buttery and creamy, with pleasant deep vegetal hints of earth, mushrooms and a mildly goaty tang.